Chime Credit Card Agreement

 NOTICE: THIS AGREEMENT REQUIRES ALL DISPUTES TO BE RESOLVED BY WAY OF BINDING ARBITRATION.
 THE TERMS OF THE ARBITRATION CLAUSE APPEAR AT THE END OF THIS AGREEMENT.

-- “Available to Spend Amount” is the amount of credit you may use without exceeding your Credit Limit.
-Subject to Section II(I) of this Cardholder Agreement, your Available to Spend Amount will be equal to the amount of your Credit Limit, minus the sum of (a) your New Balance, plus (b) any Purchases that we have authorized but that have not yet posted to your Credit Account, plus (c) any payments that have not yet cleared as of the closing date of your Billing Cycle.
-As provided in this Cardholder Agreement, your Available to Spend Amount will change from time to time based on changes in your Credit Limit, your use of the Account for Purchases and as you make payments on your Credit Account.
+- “Available to Spend Amount”is the amount of credit you may use without exceeding your Credit Limit.
+Subject to Section II(I) of this Agreement, your Available to Spend Amount will be equal to the amount of your Credit Limit, minus the sum of (a) your New Balance, plus (b) any Purchases that we have authorized but that have not yet posted to your Card Account, plus (c) any payments that have not yet cleared as of the closing date of your Billing Cycle.
+As provided in this Agreement, your Available to Spend Amount will change from time to time based on changes in your Credit Limit, your use of the Account for Purchases and as you make payments on your Card Account.

 - “Business Day” means every day except Saturdays, Sundays and federal holidays.

-- “Card” means the Chime Credit Builder Visa Credit Card issued to you for your Credit Account.
+- “Card” means the Chime Credit Builder Visa® Credit Card or Chime Cash Rewards Visa® Credit Card, whichever is applicable, issued to you for your Card Account.

-- “Credit Limit” is the amount of credit that we extend to your Credit Account.
-Your Credit Limit is generally equal to the amount you deposit into your Secured Account (see Section 5 for details).
+- “Credit Limit” is the amount of credit that we extend to your Card Account.
+Your Credit Limit is generally equal to the amount you deposit into your Secured Account (see Sections II(E through H) for details).

-- “Debt” has the meaning given in Section M of this Cardholder Agreement.
+- “Debt” has the meaning given in Section II(N) of this Agreement.

-- “Default” has the meaning given in Section 12 of this Cardholder Agreement.
+- “Default” has the meaning given in Section II(N) of this Agreement.

-- “Initial Credit Limit” has the meaning given in Section 4 of this Cardholder Agreement.
+- “Initial Credit Limit” has the meaning given in Section II(E) of this Agreement.

-- “New Balance” means the total outstanding balance of your Credit Account at the end of any Billing Cycle, as shown on your billing statement.
-The New Balance is calculated as the sum of any outstanding balance from the previous month and purchases and transactions posted to the Credit Account, minus any payments and credits that we receive.
+- “New Balance” means the total outstanding balance of your Card Account at the end of any Billing Cycle, as shown on your Billing Statement.
+The New Balance is calculated as the sum of any outstanding balance from the previous month and purchases and transactions posted to the Card Account, minus any payments and credits that we receive.

 - “Payment Due Date” means the date that Total Due is Due.
 Your Payment Due Date is at least 21 days after the close of each billing cycle.

-- “Pending Transactions” has the meaning given in Section 8 of this Cardholder Agreement.
+- “Pending Transactions” has the meaning given in Section II(J) of this Agreement.

-- “PIN” means a personal identification number assigned to your Credit Account.
+- “PIN” means a personal identification number assigned to your Card Account.

-- “Purchase” means your purchase of goods or services with the use of a Card or Credit Account number (including, without limit, Purchases made in person, on the Internet, through mail order, or over the telephone).
-Tax payments made with your Credit Account (including any fees charged by a tax agency) are Purchases.
+- “Purchase” means your purchase of goods or services with the use of a Card or Card Account number (including, without limit, Purchases made in person, on the Internet, through mail order, or over the telephone).
+Tax payments made with your Card Account (including any fees charged by a tax agency) are Purchases.

-- “Secured Account” has the meaning given in Section 1 of this Cardholder Agreement and is the deposit account you have with us that, together with the Funds you deposit in it, secures your debt under this Cardholder Agreement.
+- “Secured Account” has the meaning given in Section II(B) of this Agreement and is the deposit account you have with us that, together with the Funds you deposit in it, secures your debt under this Agreement.

 - “Total Due” is equal to the New Balance.